amandaghassaei/gpu-io/docs/README.md

 ▸ **setValueProgram**(`params`): [`GPUProgram`](classes/GPUProgram.md)

-Set value of all elements in a GPULayer via a uniform "u_value".
+Set all elements in a GPULayer to uniform "u_value".

 #### Parameters